deeplearning-wisc/MCM/README.md

 - `play_with_clip.ipynb`: contains various visualization methods for trained CLIP model.

+- `captions.ipynb`: Notebook used to generated captions using the Oscar model from Microsoft.
+This assumes you have cloned and installed [Oscar](https://github.com/microsoft/Oscar) and [scene\_graph\_benchmark](https://github.com/microsoft/scene_graph_benchmark) in the directory running the notebook from (you can change these directories in the notebook).

 # Week2 Record
 New dataset from ImageNet:
 - 10 Classes from ImageNet-1k